 Please note: this guide has been written in relation to version 2.0 of the spatial portal due to brought into production in 2019.
 A different version of the portal will allow similar functions with some small differences in the user interface.
-If you are unable to access a required function, please contact support@ala.org.au.
+If you are unable to access a required function, please contact [email protected].

 The scatterplot function links the sampled values of any two environmental variables on a species (or genus etc) with the map.
 Points on the scatterplot represent the environment found at each occurrence record, as given by the environmental variables of the two axes of the scatterplot.